-- the dwelling normally occupied by the applicant as their home including any garden, garage and outbuildings; - premises occupied wholly or partly by a partner, relative or any member of the applicant's family as their home where that person has attained the qualifying age for State Pension Credit or is incapacitated; - premises occupied by a former partner as their home providing that the applicant is not estranged or divorced from their former partner, nor where the applicant had formed a civil partnership that has been dissolved; - any premises that the applicant acquires, or is taking legal advice or proceedings to possess, and intends to occupy as their home within 26 weeks from the date of acquisition, or from the date on which they took legal advice or proceedings, or within a longer period if the Council considers reasonable; - any sum solely attributable to the sale of premises formerly occupied by the applicant as their home which is to be used for the purchase of other premises that they intend to occupy as their home within 26 weeks of the sale, or a longer period if the Council considers reasonable and necessary to secure the purchase; - the applicant's former home which they left following estrangement, divorce or dissolution of a civil partnership for a period of 26 weeks from the date on which the applicant left the home.
-Where the applicant's former home is occupied by the former partner who is a lone parent, the value of the home is ignored so long as the former partner continues to occupy the home; - for 26 weeks or longer if reasonable, the value of any premises which the applicant is taking reasonable steps either to dispose of, or to obtain possession of, or which they intend to occupy after essential repairs or alterations; - for 26 weeks or longer if reasonable, any grant made by a local authority in order to help purchase premises that an applicant intends to occupy as their home or for essential repairs or alterations to be carried out and make fit for occupation; - deposits held by a housing association, and (for 26 weeks or a longer period if the Council considers reasonable) deposits that were so held and earmarked for buying a home; - for a period of 52 weeks, any sum of money paid to, or on behalf of, the applicant for the sole purpose of buying a property which they intend to occupy as their home, or to meet the cost of essential repairs or alterations to that home; - any future interest in property (for example where a person has been left property for life that the applicant is due to inherit on their death) but not where the applicant has granted a lease or tenancy including sub-leases or sub-tenancies;
+- the dwelling normally occupied by the applicant as their home including any garden, garage and outbuildings; - premises occupied wholly or partly by a partner, relative or any member of the applicant's family as their home where that person has attained the qualifying age for State Pension Credit or is incapacitated;49 - premises occupied by a former partner as their home providing that the applicant is not estranged or divorced from their former partner, nor where the applicant had formed a civil partnership that has been dissolved; - any premises that the applicant acquires, or is taking legal advice or proceedings to possess, and intends to occupy as their home within 26 weeks from the date of acquisition, or from the date on which they took legal advice or proceedings, or within a longer period if the Council considers reasonable; - any sum solely attributable to the sale of premises formerly occupied by the applicant as their home which is to be used for the purchase of other premises that they intend to occupy as their home within 26 weeks of the sale, or a longer period if the Council considers reasonable and necessary to secure the purchase; - the applicant's former home which they left following estrangement, divorce or dissolution of a civil partnership for a period of 26 weeks from the date on which the applicant left the home.
+Where the applicant's former home is occupied by the former partner who is a lone parent, the value of the home is ignored so long as the former partner continues to occupy the home; - for 26 weeks or longer if reasonable, the value of any premises which the applicant is taking reasonable steps either to dispose of, or to obtain possession of, or which they intend to occupy after essential repairs or alterations;

-&lt;sup>43 See Schedule 6 to the to the Council Tax Reduction Schemes (Prescribed Requirements) (England) Regulations 2012 for a full list.
+48 See Schedule 6 to the to the Council Tax Reduction Schemes (Prescribed Requirements) (England) Regulations 2012 for a full list.

-&lt;sup>44 The term 'incapacitated' is not defined but should be given its broad meaning.
+49 The term 'incapacitated' is not defined but should be given its broad meaning.